grouprise/grouprise/docs/administration/matrix_chat.md

 ```
 1. start matrix-synapse: `service matrix-synapse start`
 1. install the matrix integration package for grouprise: `apt install grouprise-matrix`
-    * before Debian Bullseye, this requires the *testing* repository to be added temporarily and to install `python3-matrix-nio` and `python3-authlib` (for *matrix-synapse*) to be installed manually in advance: `apt install -t buster python3-matrix-nio python3-authlib`
 1. answer the configuration questions during package installation:
     * matrix-synapse:
         * server: the name of your grouprise domain (e.g. `example.org`)